eyadgaran/github-actions-tag-updater/README.md

 - `message`: [optional] Message for the tag
 - `prefix`: [optional] String to be added before the tag, for example if this parameter takes the value "v" the final tag will be "v8.0.0" (can pass branch name as prefix to make versioning per branch)
+- `suffix`: [optional] String to be added after the tag, for example if this parameter takes the value "-rc" the final tag will be "v8.0.0-rc"
+- `match_suffix`: [optional] Boolean to match the suffix with the last tag, default is true.
+Can be useful to match latest release version to add pre-release suffix
 - `version`: [optional] Version field to be used as the base for the new tag, if not provided the patch version will be incremented.
 Allowed values are "major", "minor", "patch"
 - `increment`: [optional] Increment amount for the version field, default is 1